 Cleanup and Toxic Tort Litigation

-We have both defended and asserted cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damage claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
-Our representations have included Superfund removal and remedial actions, Resource Conservation and Recovery Act corrective actions/closures, state-based cleanups, private cost recovery and contribution claims, Natural Resource Damages claims, and toxic tort claims.
+We have both defended and asserted cleanup- and toxic tort-related actions involving a wide range of claims, including: (1) claims involving contamination caused decades ago, multiple contaminant sources, and complex and protracted corporate histories; (2) claims involving challenges to cleanup standards, methodologies and costs; (3) complex causation, fate-and-transport and exposure claims; (4) natural resource damages claims; and (5) multiparty cases involving the intersection of toxic torts and regulatory cleanup issues.
+Our representations have included Superfund removal and remedial actions, Resource Conservation and Recovery Act corrective actions/closures, state-based cleanups, private cost recovery and contribution claims, natural resource damages claims, and toxic tort claims.
 In addition to cleanup issues, many of these cases also have involved complex liability and allocation matters.
 Through formal discovery, independent historical and factual investigations and expert assistance, we have defended and asserted joint and several liability claims and litigated complex allocation claims.

 Our practice frequently teams with the firm’s Mass Torts, Insurance and Consumer Litigation Group to provide the highest level of service on a number of litigations, and our experience includes: (1) matters leading up to the impact of human exposure to toxins, including environmental fate and transport issues, toxicity issues, environmental-related causation issues, environmental regulatory requirements and policies, and environmental cleanup and damage issues; and (2) procedural and substantive class action issues, legal and technical human health and damage valuation issues, and causation issues.
 Additionally, both Skadden groups have significant experience developing and litigating cases involving complex technical/scientific matters and the identification and development of complex operational and causation issues.

 Environmental Compliance Disputes, Contested Regulatory Proceedings and Administrative Law Challenges